-While buying some carbon monoxide detectors at the local hardware store, I saw a home radon gas test kit on sale.
+While buying a carbon monoxide detector at my local hardware store, I saw a home radon gas test kit on sale.
 I knew radon gas was bad, but not much else.
-So I bought one of the radon test kits just to have some peace of mind.
+So I bought a radon test kit just to have some peace of mind.
 Glad I did.
-Radon is the second leading cause of lung cancer in the United States, after smoking, and my radon gas test results were toxic.
+After smoking, radon is the second leading cause of lung cancer in the United States, and my radon gas test results were toxic.
 I was in the middle of a radon mitigation emergency and needed immediate radon gas removal from my home.

 My Toxic Radon Gas Levels

 The average home basement has a radon level of 2 pCi/L or lower.
 My basement had a frightening radon level of 23.3.
 Just breathing the air in my house was the equivalent to smoking two packs of cigarettes a day.
-Not a good situation for anyone, especially small children.
+Not a good situation for anyone, especially a home with small children.
 Radon gas kills 58 Americans every day.
 I didn’t want my family to be a radon casualty statistic.
 I had a radon gas removal emergency.

-Here’s what you need to do a protect yourself and your family from radon gas and facilitate any necessary radon gas removal.
+Here’s what you need to do a protect your home from radon gas and facilitate any necessary radon gas removal.